Kieran Foran

 Foran last played for the Gold Coast Titans, where he was acting captain in 2024.
 He also played for the Parramatta Eels, who he co-captained, the New Zealand Warriors, the Canterbury-Bankstown Bulldogs, and the NRL All Stars.

 Early life

 Foran was born in Auckland, New Zealand, and went to Ellerslie Primary School and played for the Ellerslie Eagles before his family moved to Australia.
 Foran attended St Ives North Primary School and then went on to attend Marist Catholic College North Shore, along with close friend and future Sydney Roosters player Mitchell Pearce.
-Foran has an Australian accent.
-His father is Greg Foran, the former CEO of Walmart's US division and the current chief executive of Air New Zealand and his brother is former Manly Sea Eagles five eighth Liam Foran.
+His father is Greg Foran, the former CEO of Walmart's US division and the former chief executive of Air New Zealand, current CEO of Kroger and his brother is former Manly Sea Eagles five eighth Liam Foran.

 Playing career

 Junior football

 Foran played his junior football for the Ellerslie Eagles in the Auckland Rugby League and several Norths Juniors district clubs; the Asquith Magpies and the North Sydney Brothers.
 Foran is the younger brother of Liam Foran.
 In 2007, Foran represented the Australia Schoolboy rugby league team.
 Foran played in the North Sydney Bears Harold Matthews Cup and SG Ball teams before being signed by the Manly club.
 Foran played in the Sea Eagles NYC team in 2008 and 2009 playing 34 games, scoring 20 tries for 80 points in his U20s career from 2008 to 2009.